San Francisco-based Twitter says fraternity house-themed party 'in poor taste'

 A Twitter spokeswoman declined to provide details on the event, but a purported photo of the bash uploaded to social media showed a party replete with red plastic cups, a keg, and a beer pong table adorned with the Twitter logo.

-The event comes as the microblogging company faces a proposed class action lawsuit from a former female software engineer claiming the company's promotion process unlawfully favors men.
+The event comes as the microblogging company faces a proposed class action lawsuit from a former female software engineer claiming the company's promotion process unlawfully favours men.

-"This social event organized by one team was in poor taste at best, and not reflective of the culture we are building here at Twitter," the spokeswoman said in a statement.
-"We've had discussions internally with the organizing team, and they recognize that this theme was ill-chosen."
+"This social event organised by one team was in poor taste at best, and not reflective of the culture we are building here at Twitter," the spokeswoman said in a statement.
+"We've had discussions internally with the organising team, and they recognise that this theme was ill-chosen."

 News outlet Fusion was the first to report on the shindig early on Wednesday, saying the company's revenue team threw the party on Tuesday in San Francisco.